-The statistic highlights Jabil Circuit’s Operating Income by Segment starting from Q1 FY 2016.
+This statistic highlights Jabil Circuit’s Operating Income by Segment, reported on a quarterly basis from Q1 2016 onwards.

 Jabil Inc. is a worldwide provider of electronic manufacturing solutions and services.
 They make electronic components and parts on a contract basis for computers, smartphones, printers, and other consumer electronics, as well as more complex, specialized products for the aerospace, automotive, and healthcare industries.
 Jabil has manufacturing plants in the U.S., Canada, Mexico, Europe, Asia, South Africa, and a few other countries.